 This article will help you:

-Understand what that white line means
+• Understand what the white line means

-Decide when the print head needs replacing
+• Decide when the print head needs replacing

-Replace the print head (same steps for S25 / S26 / S28)
+• Replace the print head (same steps for S25 / S26 / S28)

-1. What the White Line Actually Means
+1) What the White Line Actually Means

 The print head is a row of tiny heating elements (“pixels”).